 we have to grieve for this familiar way of life.

-of digital work, after all we deal in abstractions of pixels and information,
+after all we deal in abstraction of information,

 we are not the people creating landfill and pollution.